 You may be thinking that you could just invest at the private level and bypass the extra layers of operators.
 However, access is generally limited to high net-worth individuals and institutional investors; in practice, minimum investments are generally seven figures for high profile funds.
 Private equity fund clients also typically incur a steep “two and twenty” fee structure where they are charged a 2% annual management fee and an additional 20% fee on any profits that the fund earns past a certain hurdle rate.

 The public market investor does not pay fees directly to the private equity firm or developer.
 Instead, they indirectly absorb the costs incurred in the form of a higher-priced investment.
 In other words, they pay a public market premium — a 20% to 30% markup for the efficiency and liquidity of the public markets.

-Here’s a demonstration of the public market premium: Blackstone, a private equity fund, listed its company, Invitation Homes, a portfolio of single family rental homes, on the New York Stock Exchange.
-Share prices of Invitation Homes rose and returns fell immediately upon moving from the private to the public market.
-Public market investors paid higher costs and earned lower returns for the same investment than investors who purchased it on the private market due to the liquidity premium.
+Here’s a demonstration of the public market premium: Blackstone, a private equity fund, listed Invitation Homes, a portfolio of single-family rental homes, on the New York Stock Exchange in February 2017.
+Share prices of Invitation Homes rose from $6.36 per share to $20 per share and returns fell immediately upon moving from the private to the public market from 8.75% to 2.8% annualized.
+Public market investors paid higher costs and earned lower returns for the same investment than investors who purchased shares the private market due to the liquidity premium.

 Vanguard REIT ETF Within the Public Market Structure